 \section{Existing Work}

-Internet filtering, and more broadly censorship, has received attention from a number of fields of study.
-Technical research has focused on analysing mechanisms of censorship, and the development of censorship circumvention approaches.
-At the same time, researchers from the social sciences have investigated the motivations of censors, and the legal, economic, and societal effects of such systems.
-We argue that a holistic understanding of internet filtering, and the interaction between technical capabilities and human factors, is necessary to influence its future development.
+Internet filtering has received attention from various fields.
+Technical research has focused on mechanisms of censorship and the development of circumvention approaches.
+The social sciences have investigated motivations of censors, and their legal, economic, and societal effects.